-Scientists build a living patch for damaged heartsMay 6th, 2013 in Medical research /
+Scientists build a living patch for damaged heartsMay 6, 2013 in Medicine & Health / Medical research

 Duke University biomedical engineers have grown three-dimensional human heart muscle that acts just like natural tissue.
 This advancement could be important in treating heart attack patients or in serving as a platform for testing new heart disease medicines.

 The "heart patch" grown in the laboratory from human cells overcomes two major obstacles facing cell-based therapies – the patch conducts electricity at about the same speed as natural heart cells and it "squeezes" appropriately.
 Earlier attempts to create functional heart patches have largely been unable to overcome those obstacles.